Written by Chris' mother:

 Chris has always been athletic and active.
-We tried all types of sports like, football, soccer, t-ball, baseball, and basketball.
-But due to his Autism and other mental challenges he would find himself left on the bench or the coaches would not want to take the time to work with him.
-This was more harmful than beneficial to Chris and it really hurt his confidence and self-esteem.
-In 2009 Chris’ grandparents purchased an ATV for him and he loved it!
-As parents we were worried about how he would do and his safety, but he immediately showed natural talent and good riding techniques.
+We tried all types of sports like, football, soccer, t-ball, baseball and basketball.
+But due to his Autism and other challenges he would find himself on the bench almost the entire game.
+We saw the harmful effects from this as it diminished his confidence and self-esteem greatly.
+In 2009 Chris’ grandparents purchased a small 70cc ATV for him.
+There was concern and we worried about how he would handle himself and his safety, but he immediately showed natural talent and good riding techniques.
+He absolutely loved it!

-Chris had trouble if his race routine changed, which in motocross can happen at any time.
-Mechanical issues would upset him, and simple tasks such as just holding up his hand to signal the race staff there was an issue while on his quad at the gate proved to be too much for him.
+As much as racing helped Chris he continued to struggle if his racing routine changed which in motocross can happen at any time.
+Mechanical issues would upset him and the simple task such as just holding up his hand to signal the race staff there was an issue when on the gate proved to be too much for him.
 Anything out of the normal routine would send him into a meltdown.
-He had a tough time understanding verbal instructions.
-His comprehension even to this day is at a much lower level than his age.
-We found that using drawings or showing him on the bike what to do or not to do helped him greatly.
-He watched videos of ATV racing in general or recorded video of himself racing to help refine his skills.
-We found he improved greatly with the use of a GOPRO camera mounted on his helmet.
+He had a tough time understanding verbal instructions as his comprehension has always been at a much lower level than his age.
+We found that using drawings or hands on showing instead of verbal instruction helped him.
+He would watch countless hours of ATV racing videos and recorded video of himself racing to help refine his skills.
+Chris improved greatly with the use of a GOPRO camera mounted on his helmet.
 After each race or practice we would watch the video together seeing his point of view.
 This little camera made a huge difference in how we assisted Chris improve as a racer.
-He has come a long way since that first race in August of 2010.
-We have watched him grow, learn, and blossom over the years through racing.
+He certainly has come a long way since that first race in August of 2010 and it has been a beautiful blessing to watch him grow, learn, and blossom over the years through racing.

-Racing has allowed Chris to travel to 19 US states, including Texas, New York, Washington, DC, to name a few and visit places like Niagara Falls, Lake Michigan, the 9/11 museum, the Statue of Liberty, the AMA Motorcycle Hall of Fame, Texarkana, and many more great places.
-He has met numerous people from around the world, and it has introduced him to many different cultures.
+Racing has provided Chris with many opportunities including traveling to 20 US states, including Texas, New York, Washington DC, just to name a few and visit places like Niagara Falls, Lake Michigan, the 9/11 museum, the Statue of Liberty, the AMA Motorcycle Hall of Fame, Texarkana, and many more great places.
+He has met numerous people from around the world, and introduced him to many different cultures.

-Chris still has his tough days at home and on the track.
-As he’s transitioned into an adult his emotions boil over at times on the track because he’s very passionate about racing and competitive.
-He is learning to keep them in check as we all must do.
+He still has his tough days at home and on the track.
+The transition from minor to adult has really proved to be challenging for our entire family.
+I always thought it would get easier as he became an adult but as a mom I found out that was very inaccurate.
+His emotions boil over at times on the track because he’s very passionate about racing and is competitive.
+He continues to work to keep them in check as we all must do.

-Chris has remained healthy for the most part since he started racing in 2010 until June of 2017 when he had a wreck at a National race located at Sunset Ridge MX in Walnut, IL. that fractured his right shoulder and damaged the nerves surrounding his right scapula causing it to droop.
+In June of 2017 he had a wreck at a National race located at Sunset Ridge MX in Walnut, IL that fractured his right shoulder and damaged the nerves surrounding his right scapula causing it to droop.
 With therapy and time, he has made a complete recovery.
-It took him time to overcome some fears from that, but he’s proved to himself and others that he’s stronger mentally and physically than he’s ever been!
+It has taken him time to overcome some fears from that, but he’s proved to himself and others that he’s resilient!

 BELOW ARE PHOTOS OF CHRIS THROUGHOUT HIS LIFE & RACING.